chinzhening/capstone-project/report/main.typ

 $ hat(v)_"IS" = 1/N sum_(i=1)^N h(X_i) f(X_i) / g(X_i), quad X_i ~ g(x) $
 where the quantity $f(X_i)\/g(X_i)$ is known as the likelihood ratio or importance weight.

-Importance sampling has found widespread applications in finance, particularly in estimating rare-event probabilities such as Value-at-Risk (VaR) and Expected Shortfall (ES) where accurate estimation is difficult using standard Monte Carlo due to the low frequency of extreme losses.
+Importance sampling has found widespread applications in finance, particularly in simulating rare-events such as estimating tail probabilities in credit risk portfolios or calculating
+Expected Shortfall (ES) where accurate estimation is difficult using standard Monte Carlo due to the low frequency of exteme losses.
 See @applications-in-finance for an illustration.

 === Variance Reduction
 The main challenge in IS is to select an alternative distribution $g$ that reduces the variance of the estimator.
 Intuitively, the variance is minimized when more samples are drawn from regions where $h(x) f(x)$ is large.